Skip to Content

 • Install a whole-house humidifier: Your indoor humidity levels should be between 30 and 50%.
 A whole-house humidifier will keep humidity in range by working in conduction with your central heating system.
 The added moisture will make your home feel warmer, too, so you can lower your thermostat several degrees to save energy.

-Turn to Air Treatment Company for All Your Heating Needs
+Turn to Air Treatment Heating & Cooling for All Your Heating Needs

 Maybe the loss of indoor humidity is a small price to pay for a comfortable temperature.
 But you don’t need to sacrifice one for the other.
-The heating and indoor air quality professionals at Air Treatment Company can evaluate your home to help you determine the best options to improve your comfort and protect your health.
+The heating and indoor air quality professionals at Air Treatment Heating & Cooling can evaluate your home to help you determine the best options to improve your comfort and protect your health.
 To schedule an appointment, call (703) 270-0881.